gregoryrichens/vacation-rentals-reviews-service/README.md

 Given a specific review, this route will update said review with information as included in the request body.

-### Deleting_Reviews
+### Deleting_Listing

-> DELETE: '/api/review-listings/:listing_id/:review_id/reviews'
+> DELETE: '/api/review-listings/:listing_id/reviews'

-Used to delete a **review** for a particular listing.
+Used to delete a **listing**.

-Given a specific listing and review, this will delete the review in question.
+Given a specific listing, this will delete the listing in question.